 Yes, during those years I had one to two per year.
 They limited me when it came to traveling – I couldn’t very well be far away from a medical center.
 Well-known to the physicians at the intensive therapy, I was usually intubated whenever I went to the hospital with a throat attack.

 How did the attacks affect your ability to study?

 Due to the episodes of swellings and stomach pain, I missed quite a number of my classes at school and later at the university as well.
 Fortunately, I was able to catch up with the lessons I missed, so the disease hasn’t affected my performance seriously.
 In addition, I was lucky enough not to miss my exams.
 The attacks usually appeared right after them.

 In 2002 my son Nikita was born.
 Knowing that my attacks had appeared already in infancy and not seeing the same symptoms on Nikita, we – that is my wife Luda, the whole family and I – hoped that the child hadn’t inherited his father’s rare and dangerous condition.
 Well, that lasted until 2009.

 But before then something you characterize as “a happy coincidence” happened.

-Yes, at the eve of the New Year 2005 – at the age of 25 – I suffered a particularly bad laryngeal attack.
+Yes, on the eve of the New Year 2005 – at the age of 25 – I suffered a particularly bad laryngeal attack.
 Afterwards, I couldn’t see for a few days and I hardly spoke and walked for a couple of months.
 An involuntary shaking in my hands still reminds me of that episode.
-It was during this hospitalization that I met Dr. Valentina Zhemoitiak – a pediatrician and medical scientist, who got to know about me by what was indeed a happy coincidence.
+It was during this hospitalization that I met Dr Valentina Zhemoitiak – a paediatrician and medical scientist, who got to know about me by what was indeed a happy coincidence.
 She identified my symptoms, diagnosed HAE and ultimately changed my life by prescribing steroids, the only treatment option at the time – and that helped me.